Hypnosis is a deep state of relaxation, focus, and increased suggestibility.

 Our toolkit offers valuable therapy worksheets, exercises, and tools for visualization, mindfulness, and relaxation techniques.

-- Diaphragmatic Breathing (Belly Breathing) promotes relaxation by extending inhalation and exhalation to reduce respiration frequency while maximizing the amount of oxygen in the blood.
+- Anchor Breathing promotes relaxation by extending inhalation and exhalation to reduce respiration frequency while maximizing the amount of oxygen in the blood.

-- From Inner Critic to Inner Coach Meditation helps prevent self-criticism that typically reinforces negative events and instead encourages us to accept our imperfections.
+- The Self-Talk Exercise helps prevent self-criticism that typically reinforces negative events and instead encourages us to accept our imperfections.

-- Personal Needs Meditation is useful for uncovering our psychological needs and connecting to the emotional reactions faced during a difficult life situation.
+- The Basic Needs Satisfaction in General Scale is useful for uncovering our psychological needs and connecting to the emotional reactions faced during a difficult life situation.